 Food allergies can sometimes cause eczema for young children.
 But after age 3 or 4, it’s rare.
 An allergic reaction to things like dairy products, eggs, nuts, soy, or wheat may cause hives or other skin problems that look like eczema, but they're not the same.

-If you think a food allergy is playing a role in your child’s skin disease, talk with her doctor.
-Ask if testing is likely to help get her condition under control.
+If you think a food allergy is playing a role in your child’s skin disease, talk with their doctor.
+Ask if testing is likely to help get their condition under control.

 Research Into Foods That May Help Eczema